alexdjulin/ai_chatbot/README.md

 An [OpenAI API-Key](https://platform.openai.com/api-keys).
 You can create one for free using your google account and use the starter credit to try it out.
 Once generated, paste your API key in `config.yaml`.

+Don't forget to never commit any credentials to your repositories!
+As a security, `config.yaml` was added to `.gitignore`.

 # Project Set-up

 In `config.yaml` you have access to a wide range of settings to configure your chatbot quickly without having to edit the code.
 See the comments for a quick description.
 You can create multiple config presets and specify which one to use as argument when calling main.
 See [Run Project](#RunProject) below.

-The `input_method` setting gives you 3 ways to interact with the chatbot:
+The `input_method` setting gives you 3 ways to interact with the chatbot.
+You can bypass this value and specify it as argument when calling `main.py`.
 - `voice` (default): Use a microphone to converse with the chatbot.
 The chatbot is always listening.
 Avoid this mode in a noisy environment.
 - `voice_k`: Use a microphone to converse with the chatbot.
 The chatbot is listening only when you press and hold the space bar, stops when you release it.
 Recommended in a noisy environment.
 - `text`: Use text messages only.